Pinnacle-Networks/Pinnacle/docs/content/data_integrations/intro.md

     - [Pandas](https://pandas.pydata.org/docs/)

-Although these data-backends provide very different functionality, with pinnacle they are accessible via a uniform API.
+Although these data-backends provide very different functionality, with Pinnacle they are accessible via a uniform API.

 However, developers should bear in mind that there are a few differences between MongoDB and SQL data-backends.